 We welcome applications based on collaboration between organisations.
-We also recognise the valuable role of second-tier organisations (which provide support to other organisations, rather than to individuals) in developing co-ordinated, system-wide responses.
+We also recognise the valuable role of second-tier organisations (which provide support to other organisations, rather than to individuals).

 Work with policy-makers needs to operate within the Charity Commission guidance on campaigning and political activity by charities.

 If you would like to apply for a grant, please use the buttons below to read about how we prioritise applications, what we will not fund, and the application process.

 If you are interested in applying, we encourage you to arrange a time to speak to one of our grants team.
 Please contact us.